Dominik Fitz

-Dominik Fitz (born 16 June 1999) is an Austrian professional footballer who plays as an attacking midfielder, left midfielder or forward for Major League Soccer club Minnesota United.
+Dominik Fitz (born 16 June 1999) is an Austrian professional footballer who plays as an attacking midfielder, left midfielder or forward for Austrian Bundesliga club Wolfsberger AC, on loan from Major League Soccer club Minnesota United.

 Club career

 Austria Wien

 Fitz started playing football at a local club SV Langenzersdorf, before joining the youth academy of his hometown team Austria Wien in 2006.
 He made his professional debut playing for Austria Wien's feeder squad, Young Violets, against SV Oberwart during March 2016 at the age of 17, coming on as a substitute for Marko Kvasina in the 71st minute.
 He scored his first goal in April 2016 against SC Neusiedl am See.

 After appearing in over 40 matches for the Austria amateurs, he was named to the first team squad for the first time during March 2018 against Wolfsberger AC.
 He made his professional debut in the Bundesliga in the same month when he came on as a substitute for Christoph Monschein in the 73rd minute on matchday 28 of the 2017–18 season against SCR Altach.
 On 27 May 2018, Fitz scored his first Austrian Bundesliga goal in a 4–0 win against FC Red Bull Salzburg.

 During the 2019–20 season, Fitz became a regular starter for Austria Wien.
 In his first full season with the first team, Fitz appeared in 29 matches and scored four goals.
 The following season he appeared in 29 matches and scored 7 goals.
 During the 2021–22 season Fitz saw less playing time due to injury.
 He appeared in 18 matches and scored three goals.
 On 29 July 2021, he scored his first international goal for Austria Wien in a 2–1 loss to Breiðablik in the UEFA Conference League.
 In March 2022, he extended his contract with Austria Wien until June 2026.

 Over the next several seasons Fitz emerged as one of the top play-makers in Austria.
-On 30 October 2022, Fitz scored two goals in a 2–1 victory over Altach, including a 93rd minute winner from the penalty spot.
+On 30 October 2022, Fitz scored two goals in a 2–1 victory over Altach, including a 93rd-minute winner from the penalty spot.
 He ended the 2022–23 season appearing in 38 matches and scoring 10 goals.
 He followed that up with 12 goals in 37 matches during the 2023–24 season.
 Through 15 matches in the 2024–25 season Fitz led the Austrian Bundesliga with nine assists to add to his three goals.